- Primary Sources

 To find statistics search all types of resources: government sites, organization and associations sites, databases, health and sport databases and sites.

-Watch for references to primary sources as you search for statistical data.
+TIP: Watch for references to primary sources as you search for statistical data.

 Government Publications and Web Sites